 The maximum aggregate number of Common Shares reserved and set aside for issue, including for payments in respect of Options, under the Stock Option Plan is equal to 10% of all Common Shares issued and outstanding from time to time.
-If the Stock Option Plan had been approved during Fiscal 2018, as at April 30, 2018, the aggregate number of Common Shares issuable under the Stock Option Plan would have been 1,308,237.
-The total number of issued and outstanding Common Shares as at April 30, 2018 was 13,082,376.
+As at April 30, 2019, the aggregate number of Common Shares issuable under the Stock Options Plan was 1,308,237.
+The total number of issued and outstanding Common Shares as at April 30, 2019 was 13,082,376.
 No participant will be granted Options in any single fiscal year with respect to more than 5% of the issued and outstanding Common Shares.
-If, and to the extent, Options granted under the plan terminate, expire, cancel, or are forfeited without being exercised and/or delivered, Common Shares subject to such options will again be available for grant under the Stock Option Plan.
-In addition, if and to the extent an option is settled for cash, the Common Shares subject to the option will again be available for grant under the plan.
+If, and to the extent, Options granted under the plan terminate, expire, cancel, or are forfeited without being exercised and/or delivered, Common Shares subject to such options will again be available for grant under the plan.